Abeona Therapeutics Announces Update on AAV Ophthalmology Program

 To submit first pre-Investigational New Drug (IND) application meeting request this month

-NEW YORK and CLEVELAND, March 14, 2023 (GLOBE NEWSWIRE) -- Abeona Therapeutics Inc. (Nasdaq: ABEO) today announced three internally developed investigational preclinical gene therapy product candidates from its ophthalmology program.
-Abeona’s preclinical programs are investigating the use of novel adeno-associated virus (AAV) capsids in therapies for serious genetic eye diseases.
+NEW YORK and CLEVELAND, March 14, 2023 (GLOBE NEWSWIRE) -- Abeona Therapeutics Inc. ABEO today announced three internally developed investigational preclinical gene therapy product candidates from its ophthalmology program.
+Abeona's preclinical programs are investigating the use of novel adeno-associated virus (AAV) capsids in therapies for serious genetic eye diseases.

 "We are excited by the broad potential for treating serious eye diseases with new AAV-based therapies using novel AAV capsids from our in-licensed AIM™ capsid library and internal research," said Brian Kevany, Ph.D., Chief Technical Officer and Head of Research at Abeona.
 "In 2022, we evaluated the ability of our gene constructs and capsids to deliver and express the recombinant protein in target eye tissues and rescue mutant phenotypes in mouse disease models.
 Based on encouraging findings from these animal proof of concept experiments, we are looking forward to reporting new data from these programs at a scientific congress in the second quarter of 2023 and gaining alignment with the U.S. FDA on the clinical development plans for these programs."